Kalymnos: Economy

 Being mostly barren (only 18% of the land can be cultivated), agriculture has always played a minor role in the economy of the island, except for the valley of Vathi.
 The island is famous for its citrus fruits grown in this area.

 Another industrial activity typical of Kalymnos was the production of painted head scarfs, which were the most original component of the female dress.

 In recent times, tourism has become important for the island, particularly for rock climbing.
 In 2006, the island also acquired an airport, the Kalymnos Island National Airport in Argos, a village between Pothia and Brosta (the villages which are opposite of Telendos), to better link the island with the mainland.

 Since the beginning of the 20th century, there has been much emigration from Kalymnos (the 1925 population was some 24,000 inhabitants as compared to 16,500 in 2012), especially to the United States and Australia.
-The cities of Darwin and Melbourne in Australia, and Tarpon Springs, Gary, IN, and Campbell, OH in the United States are home to large Greek communities of Kalymnian descent.
+The cities of Darwin and Melbourne in Australia, and Tarpon Springs (Florida), Gary (Indiana), and Campbell (Ohio) in the United States are home to large Greek communities of Kalymnian descent.

 Kalymnian emigrants and their descendants also form a substantial portion of the bridge painting industry in the USA.
 Some researchers link this to the sponge diving tradition and way of life as both trades involve dangerous work with long periods away from home.